StepBroBD/Raycast-Overlay/readme.md

 This repo is intended for providing a "stable" URL for Raycast to be used on [nixpkgs](https://github.com/nixos/nixpkgs), it can be also used as an Overlay for getting the latest release.

+## Setup

+To run the GitHub Action, you'll need Internet Archive's S3-like API keys which can be obtained here: <https://archive.org/account/s3.php>.

+Set `ACCESS` and `SECRET` in your repo settings.

 ## Why Bother?

 Raycast's official download API (https://api.raycast.app/v2/download) returns an AWS CloudFront signed URL with a expiration timestamp and signature [^1].